 Jeff Hayner owns Saturate Studios, an Ann Arbor design/fabrication shop, as well as The Gum Giant, a gum and graffiti removal business.
-He is a community activist and in 2013 ran as an independent candidate for Ward 1.
+He faces Ron Ginyard in the Aug.
+7 Democratic primary for Ward 1.
 This council seat is for a four-year term.
 The incumbent, Democrat Sumi Kailasapathy, is not seeking re-election.

 In November 2013, he ran as an independent and came in second in a three-way race for Ann Arbor City Council's Ward 1 seat, losing to incumbent Democrat Sabra Briere with nearly 32% of votes cast.
 He pulled petitions again in 2015 – the first step in the process of becoming a candidate – but didn't end up filing to run that year.